Paras-is-coding/realEstate-mern/readme.md

 - in Listing.jsx _ get listing using ID and useEffect()
 - set state to store listing, loading, error and display accordingly

+    -  Display images in slider
+        - install 'swiper' in frontend
+        - use it to create slider